|Beautiful historical architecture|

 by Saskia Mier

 Cadiz is believed to be the oldest city still standing in Europe.
 Its history is marked by its strategic military and commercial location on the Atlantic Ocean and at the entrance to a large sheltered bay.
-The settlement was founded by Phoenicians from Tyre (modern day Lebanon) following the Trojan War in about 1.104 BC.
+The settlement was founded by Phoenicians from Tyre (modern day Lebanon) following the Trojan War in 1.104 BC.

 Phoenician & Carthaginian

 It was one of the oldest Phoenician settlements in the west, then known as Gadir, trading Baltic amber, Cornish tin, Spanish from Rio Tinto and other locations in Southern Iberia, and later trading with Tartessus.
 The Phoenicians established a port in the 7th century BC and foundations of defensive walls from this period have been discovered.
+At this time what is now the old town was actually two separate islands which the Phoenicians called Erytheia and Kotinouessa.
+See this annotation of the canal on a modern satellite image of Cadiz.
+At low tide the canal can be seen bisecting La Caleta beach.

 Hamlicar Barca, the Carthaginian leader, following the losses in The First Punic War against Rome, set out in seek of fortune in Iberia.
 With the support of the city of Gades (Cadiz) his army either crossed the Strait of Gibraltar or sailed along the coast to Gades in about 238 BC and began the subjugation of the Iberian tribes.